-Disability None.
-Allowance for combined Liabilities for former members are increased by 30.00% to account for the effect service annuity of some participants having eligibility for a Combined Service Annuity.
-Administrative expenses In the valuation year, equal to prior year administrative expenses expressed as a percentage of prior year projected payroll.
+Administrative expenses In the valuation year, equal to prior year administrative expenses expressed as percentage of prior year projected payroll.
 In each subsequent year, equal to the initial administrative expense percentage applied to payroll for the closed group.
 Refund of contributions Account balances accumulate interest until normal retirement date and are discounted back to the valuation date.
 All employees withdrawing after becoming eligible for a deferred benefit take the larger of their contributions accumulated with interest or the value of their deferred benefit.
-Commencement of deferred Members receiving deferred annuities (including current terminated deferred benefits members) are assumed to begin receiving benefits at age 62.
+Commencement of deferred benefits Members receiving deferred annuities (including current terminated deferred members) are assumed to begin receiving benefits at age 62.
 Percentage married 85% of active members are assumed to be married.
-100% of Elective State Officers members are assumed to be eligible for the automatic 50% survivor benefit.
-Age of spouse Females are assumed to be three years younger than their male spouses.
+Legislators in payment status are assumed to be 100% married for purposes of a death benefit, except if reported with a joint & survivor benefit.
+100% of Elective State Officers members are assumed to be eligible for the automatic survivor benefit.
+Age of spouse Females are assumed to be three years younger than their spouses, and males are assumed to be three years older than their spouses.
 Eligible children Each member may have two dependent children depending on member's age.
 Assumed first born child born at member's age 28 and second born child at member's age 31.
 Form of payment Active married members are assumed to elect 50% joint and survivor annuity.
 Active single members and deferred members are assumed to elect a life annuity.
 Unless reported with a joint & survivor option, retired members are assumed to have a spouse that is eligible for the automatic survivor benefit.
-Deferred Elective State Officers Retirement Fund members are assumed to elect a life annuity with 771.11.11 automatic survivor benefits.
+Deferred Elective State Officers Retirement Fund members are assumed to elect a life annuity with automatic survivor benefits.
 Eligibility testing Eligibility for benefits is determined based upon the age nearest birthday and service nearest whole year on the date the decrement is assumed to occur.
 Decrement operation Withdrawal decrements do not operate during retirement eligibility.
 Decrements are assumed to occur mid-fiscal year.
 Service credit accruals It is assumed that members accrue one year of service credit per year.
-Pay Increases Pay increases are assumed to happen at the beginning of the fiscal year.
+Pay increases Pay increases are assumed to happen at the beginning of the fiscal year.
 This is equivalent to assuming that reported earnings are pensionable earnings for the year ending on the valuation date.